Allied Democratic Forces insurgency: 2005

-April

-A two-day meeting from 21 to 23 April held in Lubumbashi intended to discuss armed groups within the DRC, attended by the DRC, Rwanda, and Uganda, called the Tripartite Commission.
-The discussion primarily concerned the Democratic Forces for the Liberation of Rwanda's (FDLR) intention to engage in surrender on the condition of disarmament and repatriation into Rwanda.
+A two-day meeting from 21 to 23 April held in Lubumbashi discussed armed groups within the DRC.
+It was attended by the DRC, Rwanda, and Uganda, collectively termed the Tripartite Commission.
+The discussion primarily concerned the Democratic Forces for the Liberation of Rwanda's (FDLR) intention to surrender on the condition of disarmament and repatriation into Rwanda.
 On 21 April, Uganda accused the DRC of harboring the ADF within the DRC's border by the Ugandan Minister of Cooperation in Lubumbashi.
 The DRC's Minister of Foreign Affairs, Ramazani Baya, denied the claim.
-By 23 April, the released statement mentioned that "the three countries reaffirmed their commitment to put an end to the threat posed to the security of the three countries by the presence and activities of the negative forces in the east."
+By 23 April, the Tripartite Commission released a statement affirming "their commitment to put an end to the threat posed ... by the presence and activities of the negative forces in the east."
 The three countries agreed to put into effect a US-backed information exchange mechanism for confidence building.
 Despite their mention in discussion, the statement made no mention of ADF rebels or their activity.
-The three countries intended to meet again in Kigali in August.
+The three countries planned to meet again in Kigali in August.

-On 30 April, USAID's Office of Transition Initiatives (OTI) reported that its Disarmament, Demobilization and Reintegration (DDR) program disarmed around 11,500 former combatants since September 2004, with 1,000 disarmed in September alone.
+On 30 April, USAID's Office of Transition Initiatives (OTI) reported that its Disarmament, Demobilization and Reintegration (DDR) program disarmed around 11,500 former combatants since September 2004, with a thousand disarmed in September alone.
 OTI's Synergie d'Education Communautaire et d'Appui à la transition (SE*CA) community engagement and grant program indicated a success in diffusing ethnic tensions.
 Their program appraisal claimed that "there [was an] improvement on all indicators," with significant stability in many areas, including Kisangani and Bunia.
 Stability and greater acceptance sentiments caused war affected people in communities hosting the SE*CA efforts to participate in reintegration efforts more.

-October

-The Tripartite Commission Plus One, including Burundi in addition to the DRC, Rwanda, and Uganda, met again on 27 October in Kampala to further discuss foreign rebel presence in eastern DRC.
+The Tripartite Commission Plus One, which included Burundi, met on 27 October in Kampala to further discuss foreign rebel presence in eastern DRC.